JamesMcN4242/AdventOfCode2022/README.md

 This one took me a while.
 The idea I ended up going with for part two was one I tried near the start, but ended up making a mistake and abandoning the approach in favour for trying something else.
 That lost me a lot of time.

 I really enjoyed thinking about this puzzle though, it's something that forces you not the brute force it.
 The concept itself once you think about the problem isn't terrible either, but I admit it showed my maths was rusty that it took me so long to implement this correctly for integer positions.
 And even then I added some safety gaps just in case.

+# Day Sixteen (C#)
+Can't believe I didn't see the elephant twist coming.
+Part two, I'm going to rant a bit and give the solution away.
+So if you don't want that, stop reading now!
+Final warning.

+Part one gave me confidence in how fast I could generate all possible paths for a singular actor.
+I did dabble with extending part one initially, but realised quickly that a solution like that would take a long time to complete.
+So I went back to the concept of storing every possible path and finding the first two highest values that did not overlap.
+The only thing that shot me in the foot initially was the fact that I did not immediately consider incomplete paths.
+This meant it wouldn't have worked for either my input or the example input.
+I'm sure there has to be a nicer way than the excensive memory usage I used for this puzzle.
+But in terms of memory vs computation speed, this one was by far the better choice.